 - Brush the tops and sides of your wreath with melted butter.

-- Place in the oven and bake for 15 minutes.
+- Place in the oven and bake for 15 minutes or until golden brown.
 Let the wreath cool on the baking pan.

 - Meanwhile make your icing.